djole994/Faculty-Alumni-Platform/README.md

 # 🎓 Faculty Alumni Platform (Showcase)

+> **Public Showcase / Subset**
+>
+> This repository contains a curated public subset of the project (selected modules, docs, and examples).
+> The full production codebase is **private**.
+>
+> ✅ No secrets (keys, connection strings, tokens) are included.
+> ✅ No institution-specific data, naming, or internal infrastructure details are included.
+> ✅ UI/branding and production deployment configuration are intentionally omitted.

+---

 ## What’s included in this public showcase

 - Backend: selected API modules (DTOs, services, helpers) related to geocoding & validation
 - Frontend: map component (Leaflet) + example integration
 - Docs: architecture notes and flow diagrams
 - Tests: minimal test coverage for showcased modules

 A centralized digital platform connecting students and graduates of the Medical Faculty.